 Lunches are thirty minutes.
 This includes purchasing your food and eating it.
 This does not mean thirty minutes travel time to get your food, then clocking in and sitting down to eat.
 Nor, does it mean to wait while someone goes to pick up your food and then sitting down to eat.
 If you are in class, your teacher determines lunchtime and when you will be dismissed to eat.
-If you are a student on the clinic floor, your lunch will be coordinated with the reception desk and clients.
-You must take a lunch.
+If you are a student on the clinic floor, your lunch will be coordinated with the reception desk and educators.
 If you are on the clinic floor and have not had a chance to take a lunch by 1:30 p.m. because of client bookings, notify your teacher.
-Your teacher will arrange a lunch break for you and assign another student to take over your client while you are out.
-Lunches for clinical floor students are scheduled by the receptionist.